Hello, I’m glad to announce that I’m joining Meteor as Developer Evangelist!

 5 - Run your app, as usual, if you find any issues, please comment in the PR #10522

 Disclaimer: Please don’t use this release candidate in production as it is not a final release.

 I’m here to help

-If you have any problem with Meteor, or a pending issue, or a not responded PR, please reach me out, I’m here to help.
-I’m open to suggestions, please don’t be afraid to share your ideas with me and the community as a whole.
+If you have any problem with Meteor, or a pending issue, or an unanswered PR, please reach out to me, I’m here to help and I’m open to suggestions so please don’t be afraid to share your ideas with me and the community as a whole.

-You can contact me here in the forums or on Twitter @FilipeNevola (my DMs are open) and remember, you are the real Meteor heroes, my role here is to remove blockers and help!
+You can contact me here in the forums or on Twitter @FilipeNevola (my DMs are open) and remember, you are the real Meteor champions, my role here is to remove blockers and help!

 Spread the word

-Retweet this announcement and please follow Meteor everywhere:
+Retweet this announcement and please follow Meteor on every platform: